Quick Relief. Trusted Local Care.

 Is a lost filling a dental emergency?

-Often, yes – but not always.
+In many cases, it may need prompt attention, although the level of urgency varies.
 Whether a lost filling in Bunbury needs urgent dental care depends on several factors.

 - You’re experiencing pain or sensitivity:

-If the filling is in a molar or a heavily used tooth, daily pressure can cause the area to worsen or even crack.
+The tooth is used for chewing.
+If the filling is in a molar or a heavily used tooth, daily pressure may increase the likelihood of the area weakening or developing a crack.

-It may be less urgent if:
+It may be considered less time-sensitive if:

 - There’s no pain or sensitivity: